Health Practitioner Regulation National Law and Other Legislation Amendment Bill 2024

 “The public has a right to know if their healthcare provider has a regulatory history relating to sexual misconduct and this bill will allow people to make informed decisions about their healthcare provider.”— 2025-04-03View Hansard

-“The Labor opposition has always stood up for laws that protect Queenslanders and always will.
-Whether you are at work or at home or receiving care in a hospital, feeling safe and being safe should not be optional; it is absolutely fundamental.”— 2025-04-03View Hansard
+“The Labor opposition has always stood up for laws that protect Queenslanders and always will.”— 2025-04-03View Hansard

-As a registered specialist physician and former AMA Queensland president, supports the legislation as an important step forward in protecting public safety and ensuring highest standards of accountability.
+Supported the bill as a registered specialist physician and former AMA Queensland president, describing it as an important step forward in protecting public safety and ensuring accountability and transparency in healthcare.

-“This legislation represents an important step forward in protecting public safety and ensuring the highest standards of accountability and transparency, not only for Queensland's healthcare system but also for the healthcare systems of all other state and territory jurisdictions across Australia.”— 2025-04-03View Hansard
+“This legislation represents an important step forward in protecting public safety and ensuring the highest standards of accountability and transparency.”— 2025-04-03View Hansard

 “While there is a need to strengthen our laws, it must be understood that the overwhelming majority of our doctors, nurses and other health practitioners work tirelessly caring for their patients in an ethical and highly competent manner.”— 2025-04-03View Hansard

-Supports the bill as essential to building public trust and establishing more safeguards to protect patient safety, noting over 800 sexual misconduct complaints received across Australia in 2022-23.
+Supported the bill as establishing more safeguards to protect patient safety, noting the alarming increase of over 800 complaints of sexual misconduct received across Australia in 2022-23.

 “The public has a right to know if their healthcare provider has a regulatory history relating to sexual misconduct.”— 2025-04-03View Hansard

-“From listening to the debate on this bill, I acknowledge that it seems to have bipartisan support—that is, every single member will be supporting it.
-That is good, because it is good law.”— 2025-04-03View Hansard
+“From listening to the debate on this bill, I acknowledge that it seems to have bipartisan support—that is, every single member will be supporting it.”— 2025-04-03View Hansard

 “I am honoured to stand before the House today to support an issue that is not just critical to the future of our healthcare system but essential to the health and safety of every Queenslander.”— 2025-04-03View Hansard

-“Public confidence in the safety of services provided by practitioners and students is paramount, and this law continues to refine and bring uniform standards to the national scheme, allowing a single registration recognition anywhere in Australia.”— 2025-04-03View Hansard
+“Public confidence in the safety of services provided by practitioners and students is paramount.”— 2025-04-03View Hansard